alvr-org/PhoneVR/README.md

 ## Requirements

-A PC with *Windows 7 or above*, A smartphone with *Android 5.0 (Lollipop) or above* with *OpenGL-ES 3.0 or above*, Steam and some SteamVR applications installed.
+A PC with *Windows 7 or above*, A smartphone with *Android 5.0 (Lollipop) or above* (_ALVR requires Android 8.0 or above_) with *OpenGL-ES 3.0 or above*, Steam and some SteamVR applications installed.

 ## Installation
 PhoneVR(PVR) can be used with two servers ALVR and PVRServer.
 ALVR Server is recommended over PVRServer, both use different APIs.